Reuse

 • Reuse is centered on block definitions rather than copied geometry.

-• Local blocks stay inside one document when logic is project-specific or still evolving.
+• Local Definitions stay inside one Project when logic is project-specific or still evolving.

-• Global blocks make shared systems available across documents.
+• Global Blocks make shared systems available across projects through the Library.

 • Centralized definitions keep recurring logic consistent as systems scale.